Gauntlet (1985 video game): Ports

 Gauntlet was ported to MS-DOS, Apple II, Mac, MSX, Nintendo Entertainment System, Apple IIGS, Master System, Atari ST, Commodore 64, Atari 8-bit computers, Amstrad CPC, and ZX Spectrum.
 An X68000 version was under development by M2, before being showcased to Tengen, Atari Games' consumer software publishing division, and released as Gauntlet IV for the Sega Genesis.

-The NES version was developed and released by Tengen in 1988, and was the very first title to be developed in the United States for the NES.
+The NES version was developed and released by Tengen in 1988.
+It was the very first title to be developed in the United States for the NES, as well as one of only three games released by Tengen for the system that was licensed by Nintendo.
 In 1998, the game was re-released for PlayStation and Windows as part of the compilation Arcade's Greatest Hits: The Atari Collection 2.

 Expansion pack

 Gauntlet: The Deeper Dungeons is an expansion pack for the original computer ports of Gauntlet with 512 new levels.
 It was developed by Gremlin Graphics and released in 1987 by U.S. Gold in the UK and Europe and Mindscape in the US for the Amstrad CPC, MSX, Atari ST, Commodore 64, and ZX Spectrum ports of Gauntlet.

 Many of its levels were entries in a competition throughout Europe in which ten winners were awarded prizes, a Gauntlet T-shirt and a copy of the program for their computers.
 The contest was announced in the instructions of many of the ported games.
 The levels are presented randomly and its artwork is the side panel artwork of the arcade cabinet with only the main characters shown.
 The enemies were removed from the image and replaced with a pink background.

 Reviewers noted that the levels were much harder than those in the original game, although the consensus was that it was not quite as good as the first game or the newly released arcade sequel.